springfall2008/batpred/docs/car-charging.md

 Yet it can be stopped and started with a 3rd party integration.

-In Home Assistant, create two helper entities (Settings / Devices & Services / Helpers) of type 'Number':
+In Home Assistant, create two helper entities (Settings / Devices & Services / Helpers) of type 'Number', and for each set 'Unit of Measurement' to 'kWh':

-- EV Max Charge - input_number.car_max_charge
+- Car Max Charge - input_number.car_max_charge
-- EV Current SOC in kWh - input_number.predbat_car_charging_manual_soc_kwh
+- Car Manual SoC - input_number.car_manual_soc

 Create a 'Dropdown' helper entity that has two options 'true' and 'false' (in lower case):